thomasgredig/MSthesis-Guidelines/README.md

  * [R](https://www.r-project.org/) for graphs and tables, see [R scientific reproducibility](https://swcarpentry.github.io/r-novice-gapminder/)
  * [LaTeX](https://www.latex-project.org/) for Thesis, learn how to use on [OverLeaf](https://www.overleaf.com/learn)

+Additional tools:

+* [ChemFig R](https://github.com/thomasgredig/chemfig-phthalocyanine) package for drawing molecules in LaTeX
+* [Quantum Design R](https://github.com/thomasgredig/quantumPPMS) package for analyzing VSM data

 # Comprehensive Powerpoint File

 Keep a lengthy comprehensive powerpoint file.
-It should include data more or less in chronological order.
-It is not important to keep it tidy, but rather it is important to keep it clean and update this file regularly.
+It should include data more or less in chronological order at this point.
+It includes photos with details.
+It is not important to keep it organized, but rather it is important to keep it clean and updated.
+Regularly, add details, data, information, and observations.
 It should contain 100 - 300 slides.
-The slides can include photos of samples, reviews and snippets of literature, graphs from results, calculations from the analysis, schematics and plans.
-Use the *notes* section to add folder, filenames, and other information pertinent to the graph.
+The slides can include photos of samples, personal reviews and snippets of literature, graphs from results, calculations from the analysis, schematics and plans.
+Use the *notes* section to add folder, filenames, and other information pertinent to the graphs.
+Photos and data files may additionally need to be stored in the RAW folder.

 # File System